Usage: configure a connection

 Get a configuration from JSON

 Of course the JSON encoded configuration is not a dead end.
-The class phpsap\classes\Config\ConfigCommon provides the method jsonDecode($string) for directly decoding a JSON encoded configuration into a configuration class.
+The trait \phpsap\classes\Config\Traits\JsonDecodeTrait provides the method jsonDecode($string) for the classes \phpsap\classes\Config\ConfigTypeA and \phpsap\classes\Config\ConfigTypeB which can be used to directly decode a JSON encoded configuration into a configuration class.

 <?php